 The numbers at the bottom of the window show the number of errors, warnings, and exclusions.
 Each type of violation can be filtered from the list using the respective checkboxes.
-Clicking Delete Marker will clear the selected violation until ERC is run again, while clicking Delete All Markers will clear all violations until the next ERC run.
+Clicking Delete Markers will clear all violations until ERC is run again.